Participatory Medicine Resources for Patients

 The Empowered Patient Coalition’s Preparing for Discharge Fact Sheet

-The Joint Commission’s Speak Up about Medications Program
+The Joint Commission’s Speak Up in Preventing Medicine Errors (Video)

-The Joint Commission’s Speak Up Program to Prevent Errors in Your Care
+The Joint Commission’s Speak Up About Your Care (Video)

 Five Steps to Safer Healthcare from AHRQ